FlyingFathead/dvr-yolov8-detection/README.md

 ## TODO

+- WIP: Separate watchdog(s) for stream stability monitoring
+    - automated restarts if and when needed
 - Implement more error handling for edge cases
 - Refactor code for improved modularity
 - Add setup scripts for easier deployment